 The Production Team

-Data for this project has been assembled from a vast array of ice core studies by Garry Clarke and Philippe Tortell at the University of British Columbia, Canada.
+The project was initiated as part of a collaboration between Chris Chafe and Philippe Tortell, supported by the Peter Wall Institute for Advanced Studies,UBC.
+Together, they assembled ice core data from many different soiurces.
 This fundamental data was sonified by Chris Chafe at Stanford University.
-Greg Niemeyer, Chris Chafe, and George Hilley created the walkable experience of the Ice Core Walk with stories contributed by Hanna Black, Liz Carlisle, Emma Hutchingson, and Ashley Overbeek, all also at Stanford University.
+Liz Carlisle, Greg Niemeyer, Chris Chafe, and George Hilley created the walkable experience of the Ice Core Walk with stories contributed by Hannah Black, Liz Carlisle, Emma Hutchinson, and Ashley Overbeek, all also at Stanford University.
 Greg Niemeyer and Mike Ghaussy, UC Berkeley maintain this web page.

 The free iTunes ShoMe app allows you to set a start point and an end point for your walk.
 The ShoMe app tracks your position and plays segments of the audio tour exactly synched to your walk.